Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/gitlab_ci_slides.md

 - [Runner](https://docs.gitlab.com/runner/): Server that runs jobs
 - [Artifacts](https://docs.gitlab.com/ee/ci/pipelines/job_artifacts.html): Files to be shared between jobs or to be kept after workflow finishes
 - No "Actions", but instead integrated features
+    - Repository checked out by default
+    - Handling of artifacts integrated
+    - ...

 ---